Neurometabolomics/Protocol_Spatial_Neurometabolomics/README.md

 # Protocol for spatial metabolomics and isotope tracing in the mouse brain

-This repository contains the code, raw data, and analysis results for cluster and enrichment analyses of brain region datasets.
-The project involves comparing clusters across different brain regions (e.g., Cortex, Cerebellum) using mass spectrometry imaging (MSI) data and performing isotopologue enrichment analysis.
+This repository includes the code, raw data, and analysis results for cluster and enrichment analyses of brain region datasets.
+The project involves comparing clusters across different brain regions (e.g., cortex, cerebellum) using mass spectrometry imaging (MSI) data and performing isotopologue enrichment analysis.

 ## Project Structure

-- **Code**: Contains all R scripts and R Markdown files used for data processing and analysis.
+- **Code**: includes all R scripts and R Markdown files used for data processing and analysis.
-- **Input**: Contains the raw data files required for analysis.
+- **Input**: contains the raw data files required for analysis.
-- **Results**: Contains the processed data and results generated from the analysis.
+- **Results**: holds the processed data and results generated from the analysis.
-- **Docs**: Contains the HTML documents generated from R Markdown, which provide detailed analysis and visualizations.
+- **Docs**: contains the HTML documents generated from R Markdown, which provide detailed analysis and visualizations.

 ---